Pumpkin Spice Latte

 We drink a lot of coffee at our place, and when there is coffee the logical next step in the caffeine evolution is a latte machine.
 When there is a latte machine in the house, there will inevitably be many different types of syrup for the lattes.
 If you like pumpkin spice lattes, you’ll probably want to try making your own pumpkin spice syrup.
 (Starbucks won’t sell me their pumpkin spice syrup.
 I’ve tried many times.)

-Pumpkin Obsessed People
+Pumpkin Obsessed

 The other day was the first day of fall.
-Once the first leaf hits the ground we move into “Fall Mode,” which means everything in the house (and the stores, and the cafes, and the commercials, and the coffee shops, and the restaurant at the end of the universe) becomes some variant of a pumpkin spice flavor.
+Once the first leaf hits the ground we move into “Fall Mode,” which means everything in the house (and the stores, and the cafes, and the commercials, and the coffee shops, and the restaurant at the end of the universe) begin offering some variant of a pumpkin spice flavor.
 If your family and friends are pumpkin spice obsessed, try your hand at this pumpkin spice syrup.
 It is easy, it is quick, and you probably already have everything you need at home to make it.
-If you don’t, it’s also inexpensive to make.
-Bonus – you can surprise your co-workers next week at work by dropping a bottle off near the coffee machine.
+If you don’t, it’s inexpensive to make.
+Bonus – you can surprise your co-workers at work by dropping a bottle off near the coffee machine.

 I’ve made plenty of pumpkin spice flavored foods in the past.
 If you’re interested in the pumpkin spice syrup, you will might consider checking out these other recipes below.